jeremywillans/macro-report-issue/README.md

 **Service Now**
 - A User account with the `sn_incident_write` permission
+- If using CMDB and User Lookup options, the user account will also require read permission to these.
 - The URL of your Service Now instance
 - Credentials for the above user account, encoded in Base64 in the following format `username:password`
 - Macro searching CMDB using Serial Number to match CI Entity